Adams County CASA was established in 1990. Three additional programs were started in 2018

 CASA Job Description

-- Serve in the best interest of the child.
+- Serve in the best interest of the child(ren).

 - Complete a thorough investigation of the case.

-- Maintain regular, ongoing contact of no less than once a month with the child.
+- Maintain regular, ongoing contact of no less than once a month with the child in person.

 - Participate in continuing education totaling twelve hours throughout each year by attending networking and in-services.